nutanix/kubeflow-manifests/website/content/en/docs/nutanix-storage.md

 ## Nutanix Files in Kubeflow Pipeline

    Create a storage class to dynamically provision Nutanix File shares.
-See [Files Storage Class](https://portal.nutanix.com/page/documents/details?targetId=CSI-Volume-Driver-v2_3:csi-csi-plugin-manage-dynamic-nfs-t.html) of Nutanix Karbon for more details on creating storage classes for dynamic NFS Share provisioning with Nutanix Files.
+See [Files Storage Class](https://portal.nutanix.com/page/documents/details?targetId=CSI-Volume-Driver-v2_3:csi-csi-plugin-manage-dynamic-nfs-t.html) of Nutanix Kubernetes Engine for more details on creating storage classes for dynamic NFS Share provisioning with Nutanix Files.
    Once storage class is setup, you can use `VolumeOp` operation to create volume on Nutanix Files.

    ```